six-two/mkdocs-auto-tag-plugin/README.md

 This plugin is designed to add tags to files based on their path (parent direcctories or file name).

-!!!
-Warning: Pre alpha: This is currently just a PoC for myself

 ## Documentation

 This README is just a short intro to the package.